 I lucked out on my job hunt.
 Not only did I get a great job, but I also found a startup that values engineering, learning, and personal growth, and is filled with awesome people, all thanks to Devfolio.
 What I liked about the process was that I got the chance to showcase my building skills.
 Devfolio was empathetic to the job search process for student developers rather than judging us based on random aptitude or competitive programming tests.

-I'm glad to learn that Devfolio plans to launch a full fledged hiring product which can change the lives of other student developers much like me and give them the opportunity to work at great companies where they don't have to compromise on their aspirations.
+I'm glad that Devfolio is changing the lives of other student developers much like me and giving them the opportunity to work at great companies where they don't have to compromise on their aspirations.
 More power to them. 💪